-- a.
-An eligible member shall become a nominee for a district-elected Council position by submitting to the Nominating Committee a petition signed by at least six qualified members of the Association employed within the district from which the Council member is to be elected. - a.
-A member mayshall become a candidate nominee for an officer or at-large Council Mmember position by submitting to the Nominating Committee a petition, on a form to be provided by the Association, signed by at least six qualified members in good standing of the Association.
-All nominating petitions shall be post-marked or sent via electronic mail by March 15 in the year of the election. - c.
+- b.
+A member shall become a nominee for an at-large Council position by submitting to the Nominating Committee a petition signed by at least six qualified members of the Association. - c.
 A member shall become a nominee for an officer position by submitting to the Nominating Committee a petition signed by at least six qualified members of the Association. - d.
 The Nominating Committee shall seek and receive suggestions from members, chapters, and conferences of the Association with regard to persons to be nominated; meet; encourage the submission of petitions; and, if the deadline for receipt of petitions has passed with no nominees for a given position, shall nominate two eligible members for that position.
-The committee shall then submit its report to the Secretary-Treasurer for publication to the members not later than a date to be determined by the Council and announced to the membership.
+The committee shall then submit its report to the Secretary-Treasurer for publication to the members not later than a date to be determined by the Council and announced to the membership. - 7.
+Election rules: Elections shall be by secret ballot.

-- 7-6.
-Election rules: Elections shall be conducted by secret ballot of the accredited delegates at the biennial Association Meeting casting the weighted vote of their chapters as specified in Article VI, Section 3.
 The Association shall prepare ballots containing the names of all nominees to office and to Council membership, with relevant biographical data.
 Ballots shall be mailed to all qualified members of the Association at a time to be determined by the Council and announced to the membership, and the polls shall be closed not less than one month nor more than two months after the mailing, the dates to be determined by the Council.
-The nominee for each office or district-elected Council seat receiving a plurality of votes and the four nominees for the at-large Council seats receiving the largest number of votes shall be declared elected, unless this would result in more than two at large Council members from the same district, in which case the nominee not from that district with the next largest number of votes shall be declared elected.
-The Council shall establish additional rules consistent with this Constitution to govern the manner in which elections are conducted, including an Elections Committee to investigate complaints and render decisions regarding election-related events and an Election Appeals Committee to render final and binding rulings regarding such decisions. - 7.
-The candidate for each Officer and regional Council Member position who receives a majority of the valid votes cast shall be declared elected.
-In the event that no candidate(s) for any of these positions receives a majority, a runoff election between the two candidates receiving the highest number of votes for that position shall be conducted. - 8.
-Candidates for at-large Council Member positions who receive the highest number of votes corresponding to the number of positions to be filled in an election cycle shall be declared elected unless this would result in more than one at-large Council Member from the same region in which case the candidate not from that region with the next highest number of votes shall be declared elected.
-In the event that there is a tie for the final open position, a runoff election for that position between the tied candidates shall be conducted. - 9.
-The term of office for officers and Council Members shall begin at the close of the last session of the biennial Association Meeting following their election, or, if a meeting of the Council is held after and in connection with that biennial Association Meeting, at the close of that Council meeting. - 8.
-Term Limits: The Officers President and Vice Presidents shall be eligible for election to their respective offices for no more than four consecutive full terms and directly elected members of the Council Members shall be eligible for election to their respective offices for no more than three two consecutive full terms.
-The Secretary-Treasurer shall be eligible for election to that office with no limit on the number of terms.
+The nominee for each office or district-elected Council seat receiving a plurality of votes and the four nominees for the at-large Council seats receiving the largest number of votes shall be declared elected, unless this would result in more than two at-large Council members from the same district, in which case the nominee not from that district with the next largest number of votes shall be declared elected.
+The Council shall establish additional rules consistent with this Constitution to govern the manner in which elections are conducted, including an Elections Committee to investigate complaints and render decisions regarding election-related events and an Election Appeals Committee to render final and binding rulings regarding such decisions.

-9.-10.
-Filling Vacancies: A vacancy occurring on the Council, or in the office of in the Second-Vice-Presidentey, or in the Secretary-Treasurership shall be filled by a majority vote of the Council for the unexpired term.
-In the event of a vacancy in the office of President, the First-Vice-President shall succeed to that office for the unexpired term.
+- 8. Term Limits: The President and Vice-Presidents shall be eligible for election to their respective offices for no more than four consecutive full terms and directly elected members of the Council shall be eligible for election to their respective offices for no more than two consecutive full terms.
+The Secretary-Treasurer shall be eligible for election to that office with no limit on the number of terms. - 9.
+Filling Vacancies: A vacancy occurring on the Council, in the Second Vice-Presidency, or in the Secretary-Treasurership shall be filled by a majority vote of the Council for the unexpired term.
+In the event of a vacancy in the office of President, the First Vice-President shall succeed to that office for the unexpired term.
 In the event of a vacancy in the office of First Vice-President, the Second Vice-President shall succeed to that office for the unexpired term.